warner/foolscap/doc/py2-3-porting.rst

 filter out problems which are understood but not yet fixed, and displaying logfiles in a web-based viewer application.

-The serialized forms of these log events can expose additional py2-vs-py3 incompatibilities.
-In general, the Foolscap logging systems can tolerate events and files created on a different version of Python.
-However, in several cases, the displayed values may have rendering artifacts, even when both emitter and receiver are running the same version.
-For example, a string ``foo`` might be displayed with an additional prefix, like ``b'foo'`` or ``u'foo'``.
+The JSON-serialized forms of these log events can expose additional py2-vs-py3 incompatibilities.
+In general, the Foolscap logging systems can tolerate events and files created on a different version of Python, however these may perform implicit string conversions.
+As a result the displayed values may have rendering artifacts: a string ``foo`` might be displayed with an additional prefix, like ``b'foo'``, especially when the emitter runs py2 and the follower runs py3.
+Similar problems can cause ``u'foo'`` -type suffixes, even when both sides use the same version.

 Flappserver
 -----------